 Chris Tubbs, Met Office Deputy Chief Meteorologist, said: "We have more Atlantic depressions heading our way during the rest of the week and over the weekend.
 Heavy rain and gales sweeping in from the west later on Tuesday and for Wednesday brings the risk of further flooding in some areas and possible travel disruption.

 "There is now increased confidence that much of the southern half of Britain will see further heavy rain on Thursday evening and night, and that will be quickly followed by another storm early Saturday.

-"Throughout this spell of unsettled weather, everyone is advised to stay up to date with the latest Met Office forecasts and National Severe Weather Warnings and be aware that the weather may change or worsen, leading to disruption of your plans in the next few days."
+"Throughout this spell of unsettled weather, everyone is advised to stay up to date with the latest Met Office UK forecast and Severe weather warnings and be aware that the weather may change or worsen, leading to disruption of your plans in the next few days."

 The gales will also continue to bring the additional risk of large and potentially hazardous waves in coastal areas.

 Will Stephens, RNLI Coastal Safety Staff Officer, said: "With more stormy weather forecast, we're asking people to take extra care if they're going down to the coast.
 Rough seas and extreme weather might look exciting, but getting too close can be risky.
 So respect the water and, in particular, avoid exposed places where big waves could sweep you off your feet."

 John Curtin, Head of Incident Management at the Environment Agency, said: "Following the wettest January on record in some places we are now set to experience successive bands of heavy rain heavy rain fall lasting into the weekend.